Skip to content

 Improves Mental and Physical Health

-At the CDA, we recognize that well-trained handlers and their animals can benefit the health and well-being of our members.
+At the CDA, we recognize that well-trained animals and their handlers can benefit the health and well-being of our members.
 Pet therapy builds on the pre-existing human-animal bond.
 Interacting with a friendly pet can help many physical and mental issues.
 It can help reduce blood pressure and improve overall cardiovascular health.
 It can also release endorphins that produce a calming effect.
 This can help alleviate pain, reduce stress, and improve your overall psychological state.

 ANIMAL THERAPY TEAMS